PDQ (game show): Episode status

 The 1964 pilot and episode #826 (taped October 3, 1968) of PDQ are held by the UCLA Film and Television Archive.
 The 1968 episode features Stubby Kaye, Jo Anne Worley and Arte Johnson as celebrity players.
 The pilot likely originated from James's personal archives, where he kept tapes of every show he hosted; it is available on the Internet Archive and, lacking a copyright notice, is believed to be in the public domain.

 Three episodes of Baffle from 1973 (March 28, April 5, and April 13) are held in the UCLA Film & Television Archive.

 In June 2014, a clip of the April 10, 1973, episode, featuring Hollywood Squares regulars Peter Marshall and Rose Marie, was uploaded to Wink Martindale's YouTube channel.
+The entire episode premiered on April 4, 2025.

 MGM Television, as a successor-in-interest to Filmways (which purchased the Heatter-Quigley library in the late-1960s), owns the rights to the show and any future revivals.